šŸ‡²šŸ‡³ Nomads

 RAPID WEEKLY RECAP

-A speedy synopsis for time-crunched reader
+A speedy synopsis for time-crunched readers

 Former Soviet influence means Mongolia's vertical script was replaced by horizontal Cyrillic characters /// Ulaanbaatar, Mongolia